Expected information gain estimation via density approximations: Sample allocation and dimension reduction: EIG estimation using transportation of measure

-\end{assumption} We refer the reader to Section 10.6.2 of~\cite{stat_inf} for the regularity conditions that guarantee the consistency and asymptotic normality of the MLE.} We now present our main result on the bias and variance of an resulting EIG estimator constructed using an approximate density based on transport maps. \begin{theorem} Under the Assumptions~\ref{ass:inclass} and~\ref{ass:consist_and_normal}, let $g( \alpha) = \mathbb E_{\pi_Y} \left [ \log q_Y( y; \alpha)\right]$, where $q_Y\in \mathcal Q^{\mathcal Y}$.
-Suppose $g$ is continuous and bounded, and that both $\nabla g(\alpha), \nabla^2 g( \alpha)$ exist and are continuous.
-Then, the EIG estimator
+\end{assumption} We refer the reader to Section 10.6.2 of~\cite{stat_inf} for the regularity conditions that guarantee the consistency and asymptotic normality of the MLE.
+We now present our main result on the bias and variance of an resulting EIG estimator constructed using an approximate density based on transport maps.
+The proof is given in Appendix~\ref{proof_of_thms}.